kshitijmall/insight_data_project/README.md

 ## Running the code

 The main python file is named as pharmacy_main, which resides in the src folder.
 This main file includes all the necessary code required for this project.
+This project was developed using Python 3.7 and fix for using it with Python 2 sis yet to be included.

 ## Running the tests